G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Implementation Details

 \section{Implementation Details}

 \textbf{Common training setup.} All models are trained in a generalizable splatting regime on the RealEstate10K (RE10K) training split~\cite{re10k}.
-We use two input images per sample and render three virtual novel views to minimize the view-synthesis loss described in the main paper.
+We use two input images per sample and render three virtual novel views to minimize the view-synthesis loss.
 The same loss weights are used across all architectures and ablations: the alignment and orientation priors are weighted by $\lambda_a = 0.1$ and $\lambda_o = 0.05$.

 For the edge-aware weights in \Cref{eq:edge_aware_weights}, we set the robust scale to the $q{=}0.95$ quantile, i.e., $\eta=\mathrm{Quantile}_{0.95}(\{d_t^j\})$.
 We use fixed constants $(w_0,\kappa)=(10,4)$ and a small $\epsilon$ for numerical stability (we use $\epsilon=10^{-8}$ in all experiments).
 For the cosine-space penalty in \Cref{eq:orient_loss}, we use the Huber (SmoothL1) threshold $\delta=0.1$.
 We apply the scale regularization $\mathcal{L}_{\text{flat}}$ only for the 3DGS variant, with a fixed weight $\lambda_{\text{flat}}=1000$.
 All variants are evaluated on the same test splits and protocols described below.
-We will release the source code and pretrained models to facilitate reproducibility.
+Source code and pretrained models are released on our project page to facilitate reproducibility.

 \textbf{DUSt3R-based variant.} For the DUSt3R-based backbone, training is performed on a cluster of 24 NVIDIA A100 (40\,GB) GPUs with a batch size of 6 per GPU (144 total), while all evaluations are run on a single NVIDIA A6000 GPU.
 We train for 18{,}751 iterations on RE10K using the setup above, with input images resized to $256{\times}256$.
 The Gaussian decoders are optimized with a base learning rate of $2{\times}10^{-4}$, and the DUSt3R layers are updated with a reduced rate of $2{\times}10^{-5}$.
 In line with observations from~\cite{noposplat}, we found that training this architecture from scratch on RE10K is unstable in the fully self-supervised setting; instead, we initialize the backbone with MASt3R-pretrained weights~\cite{mast3r} and fine-tune it jointly with our Gaussian decoders.
 Competing DUSt3R-style baselines are allowed to use the same supervised backbone initialization for fairness.
 Under this setup, training the DUSt3R-based variant on RE10K takes approximately 6 hours.